diodesign/diosix/README.md

    cd diosix
    ```

-1. Use the wrapper script to compile and run Diosix:
+1. Use the build wrapper script to compile and run Diosix:

    ```bash
    ./scripts/build.sh run